 We ask candidates to wait at least 12 months before reapplying.

-Yes, if you receive your training contract offer prior to completing the GDL/ SQE, we will sponsor your GDL course through BPPand your SQE course with Barbri and the College of Legal Practice..
-We only sponsor students attending these providers, the idea behind this is so that we can start to build relationships with our future trainees before they join and that all trainees receive the same training.
-However, If you have already completed your qualification with a different law school, this will not disadvantage your application.
+Yes, if we provide you with a training contract prior to you completing the PGDL/ SQE, we will sponsor your PGDL course through BPP and your SQE course with Barbri and the College of Legal Practice.
+We only sponsor students attending these providers.
+The reason for this is so that we can build relationships with our future trainees before they join us and so that all our future trainees receive the same training.
+However, if you have already completed your qualification with a different law school, this will not disadvantage your application.

-From September 2022 onwards, Reed Smith will be transitioning to the new professional SQE route.
+Reed Smith has transitioned to the new professional SQE route.
 As such, we ask all of our future trainees to complete the SQE course regardless of whether you have completed the LPC.
 However if you have already completed your LPC, we will only ask you to take the SQE2 and not the SQE1.
-This way we can ensure all of our future trainees receive the same training and you have the opportunity to gain part time work experience at Reed Smith during your SQE2 as part of our unique program.
+This way we can ensure all of our future trainees receive the same training and you have the opportunity to gain part time work experience at Reed Smith during your SQE2 as part of our unique programme.

-We will pay your course fees for both the GDL and SQE plus a maintenance grant of £9000 while studying for the GDL and £10,000 to assist during the SQE.
+We will pay your course fees for both the GDL (if required) and SQE plus a maintenance grant of £10,500 while studying for the GDL and £11,500 to assist during the SQE.
 You will also be paid for the two days work per week at the firm during your Professional SQE Placements.